NidalEllawala/NidalEllawala/README.md

 ### Hi there 👋 I'm Arthur Nidall Ellawala, a full stack developer from London

-- I build web and mobile applications using javascript and Typescript and am currently working on Adventour a mobile app that allows users to explore the history and culture of new places in fun and interesting ways.
+- I build web and mobile applications using javascript and Typescript and am currently working on Adventour, a mobile app that allows users to explore the history and culture of new places in fun and interesting ways.

 Technologies I work with:
 #### Back-end